 Whether performing surgeries on animals or humans, the fundamental principles remain consistent.
 Veterinarians bring experience in surgical techniques, anesthesia management, and post-operative care to the medical field.
 This hands-on surgical proficiency positions them as experienced and confident practitioners, particularly in fields that involve procedural interventions.

 Empathy, essential in both veterinary and human medicine, further contributes to the seamless transition.
-Veterinarians are skilled in translating medical information to pet owners, a transferable skill when it comes to explaining complex health issues to human patients.
+Veterinarians are skilled at translating medical information for pet owners, a transferable skill when explaining complex health issues to human patients.
 Their ability to build rapport and establish trust with clients (as well as calm anxious animals) extends into the human healthcare setting, fostering strong doctor-patient relationships.

 4. Nurse

-Nurses-turned-doctors carry with them a heightened sensitivity to the experiences and concerns of patients, fostering strong doctor-patient relationships and ensuring a thorough approach to healthcare.
+Nurses-turned-doctors bring a heightened sensitivity to patients’ experiences and concerns, fostering strong doctor-patient relationships and ensuring a thorough approach to healthcare.
 The ability to prioritize and make swift decisions in critical moments positions nurses as effective and adaptable practitioners in the medical field.

 Experience as a nurse will stand out on medical school applications, as you can illustrate a wealth of experience working in medicine and are clearly aware of what it’s like to work in a medical capacity.